MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 **Draft state**.
 If you want to review an acronym before making it available in Microsoft Search, you can add the acronym in a Draft state.
 Acronyms in the Draft state will not appear in search results.
 You will need to move the acronym to the Published state to make it appear in search results.

 **Excluded state**.
-If you want to prevent an acronym from appearing in Microsoft Search, add it in an Excluded state.
+If you want to prevent an acronym from appearing in Microsoft Search, use **Exclude an acronym** to add it.
 To stop an acronym from being excluded, you'll need to delete the excluded acronym and add it or verify it's in your published list.

 You can add acronyms individually or bulk import them in a CSV file.
 Upload a CSV file with the fields shown in the following table: